 Turning Audience Engagement from a Feel Good Aspiration to a Core Business Metric

 As an audience engagement firm, Cult Collective has doggedly pursued the intersection where brands and their followers meet on common ground, each benefiting from a relationship with the other, without sacrificing anything either holds dear.
-The firm’s first foray into understanding and reporting on the catalysts behind this ideal brand/audience state culminated in the book Fix.
-Break the Addictions that are Killing Brands, which details the six core principles a brand needs to embrace if it wants to build a cult-like following.
+The firm’s first foray into understanding and reporting on the catalysts behind this ideal brand/audience state culminated in the book FIX, which details the six core principles a brand needs to embrace if it wants to build a cult-like following.
 This paper intends to outline the tenets of the next important thesis in this pursuit.

 This paper outlines three key factors in the study, practice and measure of audience engagement: